 However, because different companies look at these factors (and many others) in different ways, you could get vastly different quotes from different companies.

-Taking the time to get more quotes could really save you money.
+Taking the time to get more quotes by shopping around could really save you money.

 Raise your deductible